varogami/bt-tools/README.md

 # bt-tools
 tools to interact with some bittorrent sites and show result (conky, command line, ncurses and others front end in the future).
-Thought to low resource system and like safe database when torrent site close, (have only a one database to feed and search result).
+Thought to low resource system and safe datastore when torrent site closed, (have only a one database for all).

 ## install
-Before use it needs of python beautifulsoup, urllib and feedparser modules.
+Before to use it needs of python beautifulsoup, urllib and feedparser modules.
 Clone the git and copy al directory on your prefer path.
 Then edit config.bash and config.py with your new path and config.py with your preferences.

 ## Search Tools